CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 - `#SBATCH --array=1-10`: Specifies that this is an array job with 10 tasks, each with a different random state.
 - Reads the `random_state.txt` file, which contains a list of random states, and uses the `SLURM_ARRAY_TASK_ID` to select the appropriate random state for each task.
 - Runs the `MLP_pararg.py` script with the selected random state as a command line argument.
 - The output and error files are named `S-%a-res.txt` and `S-%a-err.txt`, where `%a` is the array ID, so each task will have its own output and error files.
+You can also use `%A` for job ID.
 Note that they will be stored in the `output` directory, so make sure to create this directory before running the script.

 We'll also need to create the [`random_state.txt`](random_state.txt) file, which contains a list of random states, one per line.